 Risk Management Strategy

 The best tool to minimize risk is to have a reliable and effective risk management strategy.
-Most of the things discussed above, including measures to reduce or manage business risks, identify and measure business risks are part of the risk management strategy.
+Most of the things discussed above, including measures to reduce or manage business risks and identify and measure business risks, are part of the risk management strategy.